moodlebox/moodlebox.net/content/help/using-files-with-the-moodlebox.en.md

 Instead of a USB stick, a USB hard disk (or SSD) can also be connected to the MoodleBox and made available via the repository __USB Drive__.
 Please note that a USB hard disk may need more power than the USB port of the MoodleBox provides and require an external power supply.

-The MoodleBox handles the following formats: fat32, vfat, ext2, ext3, ext4 and hfs+.
-The ntfs formatting will be added in a future version of the MoodleBox.
+The MoodleBox handles the following formats: FAT32, VFAT, ext2, ext3, ext4 and HFS+.
+Version 2.2.0 and later of the MoodleBox supports also NTFS and exFAT formatted drives.

 ### Files via SFTP